jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 .. note::

     Automatic tasks are carried out through the *jupyterlab-bot*.
-To do that, that bot have access to the GitHub repository, the Crowdin project and all language packs projects on `PyPI <https://www.pypi.org>`_.
+To do that, that bot has access to the GitHub repository, the Crowdin project and all language packs projects on `PyPI <https://www.pypi.org>`_.